When Should A Patent Be Sought?

 The decision to seek a patent should be thoroughly and carefully considered.
-The patenting process can be expensive, lengthy, and risky, not to mention frustrating.
+The patenting process can be expensive, lengthy, and risky, not to mention frustrating at times.
 Yet, the rewards can be substantial.

 Generally, one should seek a patent if the expected risk-adjusted return justifies the investment in the patent.
 For some, merely having their name on a patent, or a patent number on their product, is incredibly valuable, particularly when marketing their capabilities to potential investors, customers, employees, etc.